stefanbschneider/stefanbschneider.github.io/_pages/teaching.md

 comments: false
 ---

-Since my PhD position is currently entirely funded through the [European H2020 project 5GTANGO](http://5gtango.eu/), I do not have teaching obligations.
-However, I do help in preparing, executing, and grading both written and oral exams in the networking and programming lectures of my research group.
-Furthermore, I supervised/advised several students in bachelor's or master's theses, projects, seminars, or classes.

-*I currently advise 25 students (last updated 19.4.19):*

-* 3 master's theses, 1 bachelor's thesis, and 2 graduate seminar theses
-* 3 research assistants in my RealVNF Software Campus project
-* 3 research assistants in the 5GTANGO H2020 project (together with a colleague)
-* Group of 13 students in 1-year graduate project (together with a colleague)

 # Student projects

-* 2019-2020: [BAcKFLiP: Benchmarking network functions to collect the world largest NFV performance dataset](https://cs.uni-paderborn.de/cn/teaching/theses-student-projects/student-project-groups-ongoing/backflip/) (1-year master's student project)
+* 2019-2020: [BAcKFLiP: Benchmarking network functions to collect the world largest NFV performance dataset](https://cs.uni-paderborn.de/cn/teaching/theses-student-projects/student-project-groups-ongoing/backflip/) (1-year master's student project with 11 graduate students)

 # Theses

 ## Bachelor's theses

-* "A Simian Army for Network Function Virtualization: Monkeys in a Telco Network" by Kai Hannemann (ongoing)
+* "A Simian Army for Network Function Virtualization: Monkeys in a Telco Network" by Kai Hannemann
-* "Fully Distributed Scaling, Placement, and Routing in Network Function Virtualization" by Lars Dietrich Klenner (ongoing)
+* "Fully Distributed Scaling, Placement, and Routing in Network Function Virtualization" by Lars Dietrich Klenner

 ## Master's theses

+* "Hierarchical Coordination of Virtual Network Function Chains" by Mirko Jürgens
-* "Machine Learning-Based Load Prediction for Network Function Virtualization Scenarios" by Christoph Kaiser (ongoing)
+* "Machine Learning-Based Load Prediction for Network Function Virtualization Scenarios" by Christoph Kaiser
 * "Performance Prediction in Virtual Network Function Placement Using Machine Learning Techniques" by P.S.
-Narayanan (ongoing)
+Narayanan
-* "Using Queuing Petri Nets in a Scaling and Placing Algorithm for Chains of Virtual Network Functions" by Peter Steinberg (ongoing)
+* "Using Queuing Petri Nets in a Scaling and Placing Algorithm for Chains of Virtual Network Functions" by Peter Steinberg

 # Classes